-ROLE OF THE SCHOOL MENTOR
+ROLE OF THE SCHOOL MENTOR CONT...

 It is a requirement of each School Experience that trainees are observed on at least one occasion teaching a phonics or spelling lesson.
-There is additional guidance in the document 'Phonics, Spelling and Reading.
+More guidance on this is given in Appendix 6 and a checklist for these observations is included as Appendix 7.
+There is also additional guidance in the document 'Phonics, Spelling and Reading.
 Guidance for Mentors and Trainees' which is available on CANVAS.

 Trainees are expected to teach PE during their School Experiences and should have at least one formal observation of this.
 Whilst we recognise that some schools have specialist provision for this subject, it is hoped that trainees will be able to support in the provision of PE lessons and then develop their own lesson in which they can be observed by the School Mentor.
-There is additional guidance in the document 'Teaching PE and School Sport: Guidance for Mentors and Trainees' which is available on CANVAS.
+A checklist for these observations is included as Appendix 8.
+There is also additional guidance in the document 'Teaching PE and School Sport: Guidance for Mentors and Trainees' which is available on CANVAS.

 Trainees are required to collect evidence to show how they have met the 'expectations' of the School Experience related to each of the Foundational Concepts.
 Most will be derived from evidence of pupil progress for all learners through planning, evaluation, teaching and assessment activity.
 This will be added to during the course of the School Experience.
-Trainees will also collect evidence in other ways e.g. through offsite visits, attending staff meetings, participating in after-school activity, working effectively alongside other practitioners in the school team etc. It is the trainees' responsibility to collect this evidence and share it with their School Mentors during the Weekly Review Meeting using the Weekly Review Record .
-If validated and agreed as suitable evidence, trainees will then upload this to Pebblepad for University Mentors and Personal Academic Tutors to access and monitor.
+Trainees will also collect evidence in other ways e.g. through offsite visits, attending staff meetings, participating in after-school activity, working effectively alongside other practitioners in the school team etc. It is the trainees' responsibility to collect this evidence and share it with their School Mentors during the Weekly Review Meeting using the Weekly Review Record (Appendix 5).
+If validated and agreed as suitable evidence, trainees will then upload this to their ePortfolio for University Mentors and Personal Academic Tutors to access and monitor.

-It is also the responsibility of the trainee to record links to evidence on their ILP in Pebblepad throughout the course of the placement.
+It is also the responsibility of the trainee to record links to evidence on their ILP throughout the course of the placement.

-The evidence within the Pebblepad will be used as a basis for the review of trainees' attainment and progress during the School Experience.
+The evidence within the ePortfolio will be used as a basis for the review of trainees' attainment and progress during the School Experience.
 This will be recorded by trainees on the Weekly Review Record and will form the basis of Weekly Review Meetings.